 There is no conclusive evidence for it.

-But the health-related issue must come out in the open.
+But the health-related issue, if it still exists today, must come out in the open.

 (CLICK TO ENLARGE ABOVE – – Project Gasbuggy, conducted on December 10, 1967, 22 miles southwest of Dulce, New Mexico)